Rare Book Monthly

 New York University and The Berkley Collection are commemorating 250 Years of American Independence.

-Join us with our Celebratory Exhibition: The Long Trail to Liberty
+Join us for our Celebratory Exhibition: The Long Trail to Liberty

 WHAT and WHERE: The Declaration of Independence: Long Trail to Liberty, presented by The Berkley Collection and held at New York University.
 The exhibition explores the most critical section of the Declaration—the list of 27 justifications for revolution, known as “the grievances.”
 By examining the history of each grievance in the context of numerous original documents, letters, maps, and more, the exhibition reveals how Thomas Jefferson and the Second Continental Congress turned recent and historical crises facing the colonists into a powerful argument for independence.